 Demo vs production

-The paid product wraps your data, your rubric, your audit log, your money-back guarantee, and a sales engineer who deploys it in 24 hours.
+The paid product adds your real scenarios, scorecards, manager coaching, analytics, security review, and assisted launch.
 Here, line by line, is what changes between the two.

 01 — Scenarios

-The demo persona is generated from a five-field form — name, industry, mood, top objection.
+The demo persona is a generic synthetic buyer.
 Useful to prove the voice works.
 Not how your team actually sells.
 The paid product builds scenarios from your real call recordings, your real objections, your real deal stages.

 02 — Scoring

-The demo call is not scored — running the public rubric on a four-minute sample would mis-rate your reps in a context your company doesn't sell into.
+The demo call is not scored — running a generic rubric on a four-minute sample would mis-rate your reps in a context your company doesn't sell into.
 The paid product runs every call through a rubric configured to your methodology, your weights, your verticals.

 05 — Integrations